co3moz/knightonline-js/README.md

 Knight Online TS Server-side Project
 =======================

+Curiosity of Knight Online's backbone lead to me construct this.
+It is not finished at all.
+A man needs motivation..

 ## Project structure
 Project is developed with typescript.
 You have to compile the code before running.
 Also all tests have to be written as typescript.
 Typescript default configurations are;